pmz2025/smallguides/GPG_GnuPG/01_NOTES_pgp_gnuPG.md

 ### How to export your public key

+you must export your public key and share with others.
+This is must because the other person needs your public key to encrypt the message.
+A message encrypted with public key, can be decrypted only by private key of person, whose public key was used.

 you can export key in

 - binary format.
 - ASCII-armored format.
 (Human readable)

 gpg --export --armor <FingerPrintOfTheKey> # Fingerprint, you will find in gpg --list-keys --with-subkey-fingerprint

+gpg --export --armor --output $KEYID.pub.asc $KEYID

 ### How to import key?